iosdevted/multilingual-news/README.md

   - [M13Checkbox](https://github.com/Marxon13/M13Checkbox)

 ## Update

+- v1.2.0: This version introduces a new design & tab bar at the bottom of an app screen.

 - v1.1.0: Replace from CoreData to Realm.
 This version introduces a hamburger tab giving you the ability to change the order of languages.